ajgalan/nonopic-classic/README.md

 ![NonoPic](https://www.adrianjg.es/_astro/nonopic.B_zJLajr_Z1TxyN.webp)
 # NonoPic Classic
-> Un sencillo juego de nonogramas para Android hecho con libGDX
+> A simple nonogram game for Android made with libGDX

-## Información
+## Information
-NonoPic Classic se trata de un juego de puzzles para Android que entregué como proyecto de fin de grado diseñado con libGDX y del cual he decidido liberar su código para que cualquiera se sienta libre de ver su código o modificarlo.
+NonoPic Classic is a puzzle game for Android that I handed in as a final degree project designed with libGDX and of which I have decided to release its code so that anyone can feel free to see its code or modify it.

-El código es algo rudimentario, pero el proyecto debería abrirse en cualquier versión reciente de Android Studio.
+The code is somewhat rudimentary, but the project should open in any recent version of Android Studio.

-## Características
+## Features
-- 100 niveles
+- 100 levels
-- Interfaz adaptada para (esperemos) la gran mayoría de dispositivos móviles
+- Interface adapted for (hopefully) the vast majority of mobile devices
-- Persistencia de progreso de la partida
+- Persistent game progress
-- Posibilidad de reanudar partidas dejadas a medias
+- Ability to resume games left unfinished
-- Bajo peso de la aplicación y relativamente uso relativamente bajo de recursos
+- Low weight of the application and relatively low resource usage

-## Licencia
+## License

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org)